Move-Flow/Moveflow-Sdk/Subscription.md

 ### Subscription SDK

-Moveflow Subscription SDK is a TypeScript SDK for interacting with Ethereum smart contracts related to subscription management.
+Moveflow Subscription SDK is a TypeScript SDK for interacting with Aptos smart contracts related to subscription management.
 It provides a set of functions to create, manage, and retrieve subscription details.
 This README provides an overview of the functions and their use cases.
 Installation
 To use this SDK in your app, you'll need to install it via npm or yarn.